 - SaaS technology

-- Add-on tools and modules
+- Add-on tools and modules in most packages

 - Fully centralized storage of files in digital format